dapphub/keeper/README.md

 To start Keeper with the default set of daemons:

     git clone https://github.com/nexusdev/keeper
-    make -C keeper build start

-Currently, only one Keeper daemon is available (Feedbase); it will be started automatically if you have configured it in `~/.keeper.json`.

-There is also a simple utility for fetching price feeds from Poloniex, which can be used in combination with the Feedbase daemon.
+    cd keeper
+    docker-compose up

-If you want, you can also run Keeper directly, without using Docker, as long as you have all the dependencies installed (see `Dockerfile`):
+If you have all the dependencies installed (see `Dockerfile`), you can also just run Keeper directly:

     bin/keeper poloniex
     bin/keeper feedbase-daemon